wabbajack-tools/mod-lists/phoenix-flavour/readme.md

 -   This location CANNOT be inside of a Windows-protected folder, such as Program Files.

+-   This location CANNOT be your Skyrim installation path.

 -   The "Download Location" will update automatically.
 You can change it if you wish.

 -   Click the "Play" arrow.

 -   Make sure to accept the Nexus API request if your browser asks for it.

--   When Wabbajack completes the installation (you can check the Wabbajack.exe.log to confirm it completed successfully), you may close the program.
+-   When Wabbajack completes the installation (you can check the Wabbajack.current.log to confirm it completed successfully), you may close the program.

 ### 1.4 Post-Installation Instructions